Thiago099/Veitch-Karnaugh-AI/README.md

 # Veitch Karnaugh AI

-This project have exponencial computational cost
+This project have exponencial computational cost.

 This is an boolean algebra based AI model, made using the Veitch Karnaugh map.
 It only works with zeros and ones

 ## Example